AlessandroStaffolani/rlq-scheduler/README.md

 ![RLQ Architecture](docs/rlq-architecture.png "RLQ Architecture")

+You can contact the authors at: `alessandro.staffolani@unibo.it`

 ## Deployment

 ### Requirements
+***

 - Python 3.
-We utilized python 3.8
+We utilized Python 3.8
-- Kubernates cluster: used to deploy the system
+- Kubernetes cluster: used to deploy the system
  - A storage class provider.
 An Open-EBS configuration is provided in `kubernetes/open-ebs`.
  - Local access to the cluster via `kubectl` cli interface
 - A Docker images registry.
 We utilized [Cloud Canister](https://cloud.canister.io/).
 - An S3 object storage: used to save the results from training and evaluation.
 A MinIO deployment using docker is provided in `docker/minio`.
 - MongoDB database: used to save run configuration and results summary.
 A deployment using docker is provided in `docker/mongo/docker-compose.yml`.

-For our experiments we utilized Kubernates version `1.2`, Docker as Container Runtime Interface (CRI), Calico as Container Network Interface (CNI) and OpenEBS as a storage solution.
+For our experiments we utilized Kubernetes version `1.2`, Docker as Container Runtime Interface (CRI), Calico as Container Network Interface (CNI) and OpenEBS as a storage solution.

 ### Installing local packages
+***

 The `requirements` folder contains all the requirements for each component of the RLQ system.
-If you plan to run only the experiments on the Kubernates you need to install only the following requirements:
+If you plan to run only the experiments on the Kubernetes you need to install only the following requirements:

 - `requirements/base.txt`
 - `requirements/deployer_manager.txt`